bofeiw/InteractiveMessage/README.md

 ```html
 <div id="interactive-message"></div>
 ```
-You can also wrap your container inside another `div` for styles.
+Tip: You can also wrap your container inside another `div` for styles.

 3. Define your messages in a json file, for example, a hello world:
 ```json